akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 # Automate your import/export profile

-Once you connected your import/export profile to a remote server, go back to the root of your profile by clicking on its name in the breadcrumb, and simply click on `Import now` to import from your SFTP server or `Export now` to export to your SFTP server.
+Once you have connected your import/export profile to a remote server, go back to the root of your profile by clicking on its name in the breadcrumb, and simply click on `Import now` to import from your SFTP server or `Export now` to export to your SFTP server.

 Please note that if you're importing from a remote server, the configured host will be displayed.
 ![Host displayed](../img/Automation_import_host_displayed.png)

 ::: info
-For now, there is no possibility to define a scheduling for a full automation of your import/export profile.
-This will come later this year, stay tuned ;)
+For now, full automation & scheduling of your import/export profile is not possible.
+This will come later this year, stay tuned!
 :::